-This KB article is only applicable to the following model AnywhereUSBs that offer the Multi-Host Connections (MHC) feature:
+This KB article is only applicable to the following AnywhereUSB and AnywhereUSB Plus models, all of which offer the Multi-Host Connections (MHC) feature:

-Can multiple host computers connect to an AnywhereUSB at the same time?
+Related KB article: Can Multiple Host Computers Connect to an AnywhereUSB or AnywhereUSB Plus at the same time?